sbgn/sbgn/docs/learning_sbgn.md

 <p>To check that your diagram is correct or to see what went wrong you can use the validation tool of the SBGN-ED editor.</p>

-## Tips for creating pathways in SBGN
+## Tips for creating diagrams in SBGN

 <p>This section is prepared based on the recently published educational paper by Toure and coauthors <i>Quick tips for creating effective and impactful biological pathways using the Systems Biology Graphical Notation</i> (Toure et al., 2018, <a href="https://dx.doi.org/10.1371/journal.pcbi.1005740">doi:10.1371/journal.pcbi.1005740</a>).</p>